bhumigajjar0912/26thmay_B1_DEVOPS/README.md

 ```
 Attach by selecting the volume and Clicking 'Attach Volume'
-Then Select the instance in wich you want to attach
+Then Select the instance in which you want to attach

 To see the voume in terminal
 $ fdisk -l